naemon/naemon.github.io/documentation/usersguide/about.md

 ---
 layout: doctoc
-title: About Naemon Core
+title: About Naemon
 ---
-### Naemon Core Overview
+### Naemon Overview

-More information about Naemon Core - including features and technical specifications can be found online at <a href="http://www.nagios.org/about/" target="_blank"><b>www.nagios.org/about/</b></a>.
+More information about Naemon - including features and technical specifications can be found online at <a href="http://naemon.org" target="_blank"><b>naemon.org</b></a>.

-### What Is Naemon Core?
+### What Is Naemon?

-Naemon Core is an Open Source system and network monitoring application.
+Naemon is an Open Source system and network monitoring application.
 It watches hosts and services that you specify, alerting you when things go bad and when they get better.

-Naemon Core was originally designed to run under <a href="http://www.linux.com">Linux</a>, although it should work under most other unices as well.
+Naemon is the general term of the entire "Naemon Suite" that consist of two different parts, Naemon Core and <a href="http://thruk.org" target="_blank">Thruk Monitoring Webinterface</a>

+Naemon is based on Nagios 4.0.2 and aimes to be a drop replacement for Nagios

-Some of the many features of Naemon Core include:
+Some of the many features of Naemon include:

 * Monitoring of network services (SMTP, POP3, HTTP, NNTP, PING, etc.)
 * Monitoring of host resources (processor load, disk usage, etc.)
 * Simple plugin design that allows users to easily develop their own service checks
 * Parallelized service checks
+* Thruk Monitoring Webinterface to edit settings and view current network status, problem history, log files, etc.
 * Ability to define network host hierarchy using "parent" hosts, allowing detection of and distinction between hosts that are down and those that are unreachable
 * Contact notifications when service or host problems occur and get resolved (via email, pager, or user-defined method)
 * Ability to define event handlers to be run during service or host events for proactive problem resolution
 * Automatic log file rotation
 * Support for implementing redundant monitoring hosts
-* Optional web interface for viewing current network status, notification and problem history, log file, etc.

 ### System Requirements

-The only requirement of running Naemon Core is a machine running Linux (or UNIX variant) that has network access and a C compiler installed (if installing from source code).
+The only requirement of running Naemon is a machine running Linux (or UNIX variant) that has network access and a C compiler installed (if installing from source code).

-You are <i>not required</i> to use the CGIs included with Naemon Core.
+You are <i>not required</i> to use the CGIs included with Naemon.
 However, if you do decide to use them, you will need to have the following software installed...

 * A web server (preferrably <a href="http://www.apache.org" target="_top">Apache</a>)
 * Thomas Boutell's <a href="http://www.boutell.com/gd">gd library</a> version 1.6.3 or higher (required by the <a href="cgis.html#statusmap_cgi">statusmap</a> and <a href="cgis.html#trends_cgi">trends</a> CGIs)